-- 9. If the Thrift Transport option is set to HTTP, then to configure HTTP options such as custom headers, click HTTP Options.
-For more information, see "Configuring HTTP Options on Windows" on page 16. - 10.
-To configure client-server verification over SSL, click SSL Options.
-For more information, see "Configuring SSL Verification on Windows" on page 17. - 11.
-To configure advanced options, click Advanced Options.
-For more information, see "Configuring Advanced Options on Windows" on page 14. - 12.
+- 10. To configure advanced options, click Advanced Options.
+For more information, see "Configuring Advanced Options on Windows" on page 16. - 11.
 To configure server-side properties, click Advanced Options and then click Server Side Properties.
-For more information, see "Configuring Server-Side Properties on Windows" on page 19. - 13.
+For more information, see "Configuring Server-Side Properties on Windows" on page 21. - 12.
 To configure the Temporary Table feature, click Advanced Options and then click Temporary Table Configuration.
-For more information, see "Temporary Tables" on page 57 and "Configuring the Temporary Table Feature" on page 18.
+For more information, see "Temporary Tables" on page 62 and "Configuring the Temporary Table Feature" on page 21.